eunomia-bpf/GPTtrace/README.md

 Want the online version? please see [GPTtrace-web](https://github.com/eunomia-bpf/GPTtrace-web) for **online demo**!

+Also our paper: "KEN: Kernel Extensions using Natural Language" at https://arxiv.org/abs/2312.05531

 ## Key Features 💡

 ### Interact and Tracing your Linux with natural language